gradle/gradle/subprojects/docs/src/docs/release/notes.md

 Next, publishing tools get some more love: projects that publish auxiliary publications (e.g. test fixtures) through `maven-publish` and `ivy-publish` can now be [depended upon by other projects](https://github.com/gradle/gradle/issues/1061) in the same build.
 There is also a [new Publishing Overview chapter](userguide/publishing_overview.html) in the user manual and updates throughout the documentation regarding publishing artifacts using Maven and Ivy.

-In addition to lazy tasks use, Kotlin DSL build scripts are evaluated faster with version 0.18.4, included in this version of Gradle.
+On to the Kotlin DSL, which reaches version 0.18.4 included in this distribution of Gradle.
-IntelliJ IDEA and Android Studio user experience is also improved.
-See details in the [Kotlin DSL v0.18.x release notes](https://github.com/gradle/kotlin-dsl/releases/tag/v0.18.4).
+In addition to quicker `.gradle.kts` [evaluation and other UX improvements](https://github.com/gradle/kotlin-dsl/releases/tag/v0.18.4), we're delighted to introduce a new guide: [Migrating build logic from Groovy to Kotlin](https://guides.gradle.org/migrating-build-logic-from-groovy-to-kotlin/).
+This covers considerations and build script snippets that are essential to a successful migration.
+You will start seeing more and more Groovy and Kotlin side-by-side in the documentation — stay tuned!

-You can now pass arguments to `JavaExec` tasks [directly from the command-line](#command-line-args-supported-by-javaexec) using `--args`:
+Next up, you can now pass arguments to `JavaExec` tasks [directly from the command-line](#command-line-args-supported-by-javaexec) using `--args`:

     ❯ gradle run --args 'foo --bar'